lerna-lite/lerna-lite/packages/watch/README.md

 Watch for changes within packages and execute commands from the root of the repository, for example when TypeScript or SASS files changed.

-> **Note** the `watch` command was also added in the original Lerna but their implementation is using Nx (no surprises) to watch for file changes, however Nx is a rather large dependency if you don't use it.
-Since we want to keep Lerna-Lite... light (pun intended) we opted to use [`chokidar`](https://github.com/paulmillr/chokidar), it is used by millions of packages (even VSCode uses it), so chances are that you already have it installed directly or indirectly.
-Another bonus is that most Chokidar [options](https://github.com/paulmillr/chokidar#api) are also available with the `watch` command, see the [Chokidar options](#chokidar-options) below.
+> **Note** the `watch` command also exists in the original [Lerna](https://github.com/lerna/lerna), however their implementation uses Nx (no surprises) to watch for file changes.
+Since we want to keep Lerna-Lite well... light (pun intended), we opted to use [`Chokidar`](https://github.com/paulmillr/chokidar), it is used by millions of packages (even VSCode uses it), so chances are that you already have it installed directly or indirectly.
+Another bonus is that most of Chokidar [options](https://github.com/paulmillr/chokidar#api) are also available with the Lerna-Lite `watch` command, please refer to the [Chokidar options](#chokidar-options) below.
+So even though Lerna and Lerna-Lite both offer the `watch` command, their internal implementations are entirely different but their usage are quite similar (apart from the Chokidar options), though I'm not sure if they also support file add/remove events.

 ---